 3. A new focus on prevention

 The plan brings a renewed focus on prevention – the strongest advocacy point we have pursued in the Foundation.
 There is a welcome emphasis on:

 These points can certainly do much to ensure our next generation will have better mental health outcomes.
-Diversifying the support that is available to people – of all ages – and enabling digital care can add to this optimism.
+Diversifying the support available to people of all ages and enabling digital care can add to this optimism.

 Digital health and social prescribing

-The Long Term Plan brings some further positive priorities to transform the digital elements of the NHS including online access to records and using tools and interventions to support better care.
-It’s great that the changes that will empower both clinicians and people who use services, while ensuring protection of personal data.
+The Long Term Plan brings some further positive priorities to transform the NHS's digital elements, including online access to records and using tools and interventions to support better care.
+It’s great that the changes will empower clinicians and people who use services while ensuring personal data protection.

-However, it’s not only the online aspect of the services, but also the non-clinical elements that can bring much desired additional support.
-We often call this “social prescribing” and it is about providing more personalised therapeutic options outside clinical settings, such as exercise or arts interventions.
+However, it’s not only the online aspect of the services but also the non-clinical elements that can bring much desired additional support.
+We often call this “social prescribing", which provides more personalised therapeutic options outside clinical settings, such as exercise or art interventions.